cloudevents/spec/cloudevents/extensions/attrschema.md

 Note: in addition to the attribute schema, the usual CloudEvent attribute constraints still apply, even though they are not expressed in the schema explicitly.

+### Type Annotation
+Attrschema provides a way to annotate the defined attributes with the CloudEvent type information using the `cetype` keyword.

+This keyword indicates which of the standard CloudEvent types this attribute holds.

+This keyword MUST be one of `boolean`, `integer`, `string`, `binary`, `uri`, `uri-reference`, or `timestamp`.

 #### Examples
 Here is an example attrschema document
 ```json